SAP-archive/teched2020-DAT164/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are:

-* None
+No SAP Data Intelligence knowledge is needed to follow this tutorial.

 ## Exercises